-- 4.1.1.8 Most of the other species taken by the Dutch fleet follow the same pattern as sole and plaice, since they are landed in conjunction with this fishery. - Consultation indicates that the Markhams Hole and Outer Silver Pit grounds that overlap with the 4.1.1.9 Hornsea Three array area are targeted for Nephrops, sole, plaice and mixed demersal species due to the habitat type of soft muddy/sandy mud grounds, which supports burrowing Nephrops.
+- 4.1.1.9 Consultation indicates that the Markhams Hole and Outer Silver Pit grounds that overlap with the Hornsea Three array area are targeted for Nephrops, sole, plaice and mixed demersal species due to the habitat type of soft muddy/sandy mud grounds, which supports burrowing Nephrops.
 A specific route made by vessels actively fishing from Markham's Hole to the Outer Silver Pit was identified during consultation.
-Sole, plaice and mixed demersal species were cited as being caught throughout the entirety of the Hornsea Three array area. - VMS data collated by the MMO for Dutch mobile vessels indicating hours fished are presented in 4.1.1.10 Appendix B, for 2010 only. - VMS data collated by Wageningen Economic Research (LEI) for Dutch vessels indicating value of catch 4.1.1.11 are presented in Appendix C, for 2011 to 2014, and in Figure 4.4 for 2015. - 4.1.1.12 The Hornsea Three array area is an important fishing ground within ICES rectangle 36F1.
+Sole, plaice and mixed demersal species were cited as being caught throughout the entirety of the Hornsea Three array area. - VMS data collated by the MMO for Dutch mobile vessels indicating hours fished are presented in Appendix 4.1.1.10 B, for 2010 only. - VMS data collated by Wageningen Economic Research (LEI) for Dutch vessels indicating value of catch 4.1.1.11 are presented in Appendix C, for 2011 to 2014, and in Figure 4.4 for 2015.
+VMS data for 2016 was not available at the time of writing this report. - 4.1.1.12 The Hornsea Three array area is an important fishing ground within ICES rectangle 36F2.
 In total, Dutch vessels spent approximately 120 days annually fishing within the array area (based on five-years data from 2011-2015).
-Approximately 40% of the landings from 36F1 were taken from within the Hornsea Three array area, with an average annual value of 1 million specifically from the Hornsea Three array area. - A progression from beam trawl gear (including traditional beam trawl and pulse trawl) to fly shooting is 4.1.1.13 noted from 2011 to 2015, which is corroborated by consultation with the industry (see Appendix C for further data analysis and Appendix D for meeting minutes).
-The Hornsea Three array area is considered to be a productive and valuable fishing ground for the Dutch fleet (Oostenbrugge and Hamon, 2017). - 4.1.1.14 Other gears including pelagic trawls and gill nets were rarely noted to be operated in the area.
+Approximately 40% of the landings from 36F2 were taken from within the Hornsea Three array area, with an average annual value of 1 million specifically from the Hornsea Three array area (LEI, 2016). - 4.1.1.13 A progression from beam trawl gear (including traditional beam trawl and pulse trawl) to fly shooting is noted from 2011 to 2015, which is corroborated by consultation with the industry (see Appendix C for further data analysis and Appendix D for meeting minutes).
+The Hornsea Three array area is considered to be a productive and valuable fishing ground for the Dutch fleet (Oostenbrugge and Hamon, 2017). - Other gears including pelagic trawls and gill nets were rarely noted to be operating in the area.
+4.1.1.14